Seaforth Oval to Bluff Lookout Walk in Garigal NP

 Duration: 3 hours

-Grade: Moderate / hard (steep sections, rough surface)
+Grade: Moderate / hard (steep sections)

 Dogs: Not allowed

 The oval is located at the southern end of Wakehurst Parkway in Seaforth.
-If you’re driving via Spit Rd, turn left into Sydney Rd after crossing the Spit Bridge, and follow Frenchs Forest Rd until you reach Wakehurst Pkwy.
+If you’re driving in via Spit Rd, turn left into Sydney Rd after crossing the Spit Bridge, and follow Frenchs Forest Rd until you reach Wakehurst Pkwy.

 Shorter Access Trail